 No. Gilead does not provide retroactive funding.
-Requests for support must be submitted to Gilead at least 8 weeks prior to the start of the activity.
+Requests for support must be submitted to Gilead at least eight weeks prior to the start of the activity.

 Yes.
-However, repeat grant requests for the same project will not be considered within a given year.
+However, multiple grant requests for the same project will not be considered within a given year.

 Requests for funding to support projects taking place on multiple dates or in multiple locations should be submitted as a single, comprehensive application.